50 Years of Containers at the Port of Hamburg

 2014

-Metrans acquires its first twenty multi-system locomotives with the aim of considerably boosting its own fleet and .
+Metrans acquires its first twenty multi-system locomotives with the aim of considerably boosting its own traction fleet and value added.

 2016